scollier/SATraining/SATrainingEndToEnd.md

 ##**BEFORE YOU ARRIVE**
     In order to make best use of the lab time please review the deployment options and ensure either

-1) a working KVM environment or
+1. A working KVM environment or
-2) access to the internal OpenStack OS1 environment.
+2. Access to the internal OpenStack OS1 environment.

 ##**Agenda / High Level Overview:**